SpektraSystems/Microsoft-Cloud-Workshop/ai-dev-professional/README.md

 * Docker for Windows is not starting

-> Possible Solutions:
+> **Possible Solutions**:
-  1. Check and ensure if Docker is running in 'Linux Containers' mode
+ * Check and ensure if Docker is running in 'Linux Containers' mode
-  2. Virtual Machine may not be running in a nested-virtualization supported family.
+ * Virtual Machine may not be running in a nested-virtualization supported family.
 Check if it is D4_v3 or D4S_v3.

 * Failure while trying to create NC6 virtual machines

+> **Possible Solutions**:
-> Possible Solutions: Mostly this could be quota issue.
+ * Mostly this could be quota issue.
 You can delete the current VM, and try to create another VM in South Central US, with NV6 size.
 If you are provided user@microsofthol.onmicrosoft.com account, then you should try NV6 in South Central US, irrespective of the resource group region.

 # Notes to Instructors / Proctors